sheimoria/tp/docs/UserGuide.md

 ### Close meeting: `closeMeeting`

 Closes a meeting and updates the lastContacted of the client that was met to match the end of the meeting.
-The meeting will remain in the meeting list and not be deleted after it is closed.
+The meeting will remain in the meeting list and **NOT** be deleted after it is closed.

 Format: `closeMeeting INDEX`